Our API

 Creates a new segment for a specific list.
 Please keep in mind that:

-listid The ID of the list on which the segment should be created.
+• LISTID The ID of the list on which the segment should be created.

-Expected body request: JSON XML
+Expected request: JSONXML

 {